aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 distributed environment.

-Amazon SageMaker requires that the training data for a machine learning (ML) model be present either in [Amazon S3 or in Amazon EFS or in Amazon FSX for Lustre](https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html).
+Amazon SageMaker requires that the training data for a machine learning (ML) model be present either in [Amazon Simple Storage Service (Amazon S3) or in Amazon Elastic File System (Amazon EFS) or in Amazon FSx for Lustre](https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html).
 In order to train a model using data stored outside of the three supported storage services, the data first needs to be ingested into one